 - "Mare in the Moon" is obviously a play on Man in the Moon, but "mare" is also Latin for sea, and is used to refer to the dark plains on the Moon that form the illusion of a face.

 - Stock Sound Effect: Pinkie's long gasp from when she first sees Twilight is used again when everypony is shocked to hear Celestia is gone.

 - Storybook Opening.
 Unsurprisingly accompanied by an Art Shift, using quasi-animations based on the illustrations in the book Twilight is reading.

-- Welcome Episode: Introduces Twilight Sparkle to Ponyville in general, and the rest of the Mane Six in particular.
+- Welcome Episode: Introduces Twilight Sparkle (and Spike) to Ponyville in general, and the rest of the Mane Six in particular.
 Has some shades of Everypony Meets Everypony in that it is likely that the other five may be acquainted with each other socially, but are not necessarily close friends (with a few exceptions).

-- When the Planets Align: On the longest day of the thousandth year, the stars help Nightmare Moon escape her prison.
+- When the Planets Align: On the longest day of the thousandth year, the stars will help Nightmare Moon escape her prison.